First, 3 basic safety tips for wrapping your newborn baby:

 - can be done with a shorter wrap.

 - is a cooler, single layer carry for Summer.

 #3: Front Double Hammock Carry (FDHC):

 - provides beautiful support for newborn spine and hips.

 - has no cross under or between tiny newborn legs allows optimum positioning.

 - is great for skin to skin benefits while keeping you fully covered.

 - is perfect for errands because you can pop baby in and out of it without retying.

-Rainbow Easycare wraps, such as the one in the video, are soft enough for a newborn and easy for a beginner to manipulate easily when learning to wrap.
+Get a woven wrap that is soft enough for a newborn and easy for a beginner to manipulate easily when learning to wrap.